lombardpress/lombardpress-schema/docs/critical/index.md

 #### Rules

 1. `publicationStmt` **MUST** contain an `authority` element.
-  * We suggest to let the `authority` state the entity that makes the creation of the current document possible or the context where it belongs.
+    * We suggest that `authority` states the entity that makes the creation of the current document possible or the context where it belongs.
 See examples below.
 2. `authority`  **MAY** contain a `ref` to provide an external link to the authority entity.
 3. **MUST** contain `availability`.
 4. `availability` **MUST** contain `@status`.